src-bin/substrate-docs/www/src-bin.com/substrate/manual/adding-non-administrator-roles-for-humans.md

         actions = [
           "ec2:DescribeVpcs",                   # an example for demonstration purposes; could be anything, including wildcards
-          "organizations:DescribeOrganization", # required to use Substrate command-line tools ]
+          "organizations:DescribeOrganization", # required to use Substrate command-line tools "sts:AssumeRole",                     # required to use Substrate command-line tools ]
         resources = ["*"]
       }